aleen42/todo-lists/README.md

 - [ ] Learn Angular1.x, Angular 2, and Ionic through documents.
 - [ ] To understand rules of JSDoc
 - [ ] To learn more about GraphQL, especially when intergated with JavaScript
+- [ ] A compiler from JavaScript to Visual Basic

 ### Unkown Tasks (Not sure)